 Other areas of counselling I deal with

-"Walking and Talking" - outdoor therapies, helpful for those who may find face-to-face therapy too intense.
+"Walking and Talking" - outdoor therapies, which are helpful for those who may find face-to-face therapy too intense.

 Recovery from Trauma: Somatisation & Dissociation.

 Working with male and female survivors of sexual abuse.

 I am a qualified clinical supervisor and offer either ad hoc or regular supervision to therapists or mental health workers who are supporting clients with autistic spectrum conditions or ADHD.
-I also offer supervision to therapists working within generic counselling or for those who undertake couple/relationship counselling.
+I also offer supervision to therapists working within generic counselling and for those who undertake couple/relationship counselling.

-Fees are on a scale from £65 to £85 depending on the type of therapy offered ie. individual, couples or family therapy and the length of session time agreed.
+Fees are on a scale from £65 to £80 depending on the type of therapy offered ie. individual, couple or family therapy and the length of session time agreed.